Yin Yoga Explained: A Guide to the History, Practice and Benefits

 • Benefits: Provides a deep opening in the sacral lumbar arch and stimulates the thyroid gland.

-• Practice Tips and Modifications: Modifications for tight quads or knee issues, such as sitting on a bolster for support, can be helpful.
+• Practice Tips and Modifications: For tight quads or knee issues, consider sitting on a bolster for support.

 Caterpillar Pose